viam-devrel/viamcodelabs/site/viamguides/src/cv-checkout/cv-checkout.md

 ### Extend your CV-checkout with Viam
 Right now, you can detect your favorite drinks using your custom model.
 But there are other things you can do!
 As an example, you could:

+- Integrate with an existing Point of Sale system to enable CV-powered self-checkout.
+- Incorporate automatic pricing and calculations based on detected items.
 - [Add a piezo buzzer](https://codelabs.viam.com/guide/piezo/index.html) to play a tone when a drink is detected.
 - [Send a text notification](https://github.com/mcvella/viam-twilio-sms) when your drink has been removed from the fridge!